rwenderlich/inspiration-teamwork/teamwork.md

 ![Fit](Images/Keynote-5.png)

-^ Here's what the app looked like.
-I mean - do you see this app, what was this guy even thinking?!
-But it was fun, so he kept going, and after about a year, he was lucky enough to be be earning what he needed to pay the bills.
+^ Here's what the app looked like - I think I just heard Jony Ive cry.
+This just  a very basic app with terrible graphics, and it sadly didn’t earn the guy a million dollars.
+But he had fun, and he learned a lot making it, so he kept going, and after about a year, he was lucky enough to be be earning what he needed to pay the bills.

 ---